China crackdown on Apple store hits holy book apps, Audible

 “This decision must be reversed,” said a statement from CAIR’s national deputy director, Edward Ahmed Mitchell.
 “If American corporations don’t grow a spine and stand up to China right now, they risk spending the next century subservient to the whims of a fascist superpower.”

-The removals were first detected this week by AppleCensorship, a website that monitors Apple’s app store to detect when apps have been blocked, especially in China and other countries with authoritarian governments.
+The removals were first detected this week by watchdog website AppleCensorship, which monitors Apple’s app store to detect when apps have been blocked, especially in China and other countries with authoritarian governments.

-This week, Microsoft said that it would shut down its main LinkedIn service in China later this year for the same reasons.
+This week, Microsoft said that it would shut down its main LinkedIn service in China later this year, citing a “significantly more challenging operating environment and greater compliance requirements in China.”

+Unlike LinkedIn, which has been offering a specialized Chinese service since 2014, Amazon-owned Audible said it does not have a dedicated service for customers in China.

 By MATT O’BRIEN